enso-org/enso/docs/CONTRIBUTING.md

 In order to build a specific component (e.g. `runtime`), please follow the following steps.

+0. When building the project for the first time or after changing to a new version of Graal, you need to bootstrap the project.
+To avoid restarting, before launching the sbt shell, run `sbt bootstrap` in the repository root directory.
 1. Enter the sbt shell in the repository root directory by typing `sbt`.
 2. Change to the project you are concerned with (in our case `runtime`) by executing `project runtime`.